Godspeed (ship): History

 As part of the original fleet to Virginia, leaving on December 20, 1606, she carried 39 passengers, all male, and 13 sailors.
-The route included a stop in the Canary Islands and Puerto Rico and, with better wind, would have taken about two months to traverse; instead, the voyage lasted 144 days.
+The route included stops in the Canary Islands and Puerto Rico and, with better wind, would have taken about two months to traverse; instead, the voyage lasted 144 days.
 On June 22, 1607, Newport sailed back for London with Susan Constant and Godspeed carrying a load of supposedly precious minerals, leaving behind the 104 colonists and Discovery (to be used in exploring the area).

 Replicas

-In 1985, a replica of Godspeed (rigged as a baroque, only 48 feet on deck) sailed from London back to Virginia.
+In 1985, a replica of Godspeed (rigged as a barque, only 48 feet on deck) sailed from London back to Virginia.
 She had a crew of 14 and stopped at many places that the original Godspeed visited, including the Canary Islands and various places in the Windward Islands, before sailing to Jamestown.

 The most recent replica was built at Rockport Marine in Rockport, Maine, and completed in early 2006.
 Its length overall is 88 ft, with the deck 65.5 ft long, and the main mast 71.5 ft tall, carrying 2420 sqft of sail.
 Replicas of Godspeed and her sisters in the 1607 voyage, the larger Susan Constant and the smaller Discovery, are docked in the James River at Jamestown Settlement (formerly Jamestown Festival Park), adjacent to the Jamestown National Historic Site.